bilke/Craft-Docs/source/diving-in/settings/content/sections.rst

 |icon| Settings → Sections
 ==========================

+The Settings → Sections page is where you administer the Section(s) your site is using.

 Each section defines the structure of the :doc:`/diving-in/entries <entries>` that belong to it, with its own set of fields tailored to the needs of the content, and its own URL format.

 .. image:: ../../../_static/images/diving-in/settings/section.png